MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 This walkthrough demonstrates the following tasks:

 ### <a name="setting-up-assembly-items"></a>Setting up Assembly Items
 Assembly items are characterised by their replenishment system and the assembly BOM.
-The item’s assembly policy can be either assemble-to-order (ATO) or assemble-to-stock (ATS).
+The item's assembly policy can be either assemble-to-order (ATO) or assemble-to-stock (ATS).
 This section covers the following tasks:

 -   Setting the appropriate replenishment system and assembly policy on a new assembly item card.
 -   Creating an assembly BOM that lists the assembly components and the resource that go into the assembly item.

 ### <a name="selling-customized-assembly-items"></a>Selling Customised Assembly Items
-[!INCLUDE[d365fin](includes/d365fin_md.md)] provides the flexibility to enter both an inventory quantity and an assemble-to-order quantity on one sales order line.
+[!INCLUDE[prod_short](includes/prod_short.md)] provides the flexibility to enter both an inventory quantity and an assemble-to-order quantity on one sales order line.
 This section covers the following tasks:

 -   Creating a pure ATO sales order line where the full quantity is unavailable and must be assembled before shipment.
 -   Customising ATO items.